0xPhoeniX/imageio/README.md

   - To get debug info: `python fuse_driver.py -d -m [mount_dir] [path_to_rootFS]`

+## Examples
+- `./examples/dumpFile.py` gives an example how to extract a file from an image without mounting.

 Limited testing was done on LZO, LZMA, XZ compressed images.

 Pull requests, suggestions are welcome.